Home

 They all need to be customised to your skin, as not all of these will work for you.
 This is where we come in.

-Software's health practitioners can also recommend oral antibiotics if they are right for you.
 Generally, they are used for more severe cases of acne, or cases where the acne has spread across areas of the body that would be impractical or inconvenient to apply a topical treatment.

 Software's AHA/BHA Pimple Patches target newly forming breakouts above and below the skin.
 The microdarts embedded in every patch penetrate pimples and kill off bacteria deep within the follicle, which helps contain the spread.

 The combination of AHAs and BHAs helps unclog pores by removing dead skin cells, while also working to dry out excess oil.
-Simply pop a patch on the affected area and remove after two hours to reveal a pimple that is less inflamed and visibly reduced.
+Simply pop a patch on the affected area and remove after 2 hours to reveal a pimple that is less inflamed and visibly reduced.

 Plus, these handy patches prevent you from touching or squeezing the zit, allowing the AHAs and BHAs to tackle the breakout, head-on.